Reuh/anselme/doc/api.md

 ### :active ()

-Indicate if a script is currently loaded in this branch.
+Returns true if a script is currently loaded in this branch, false otherwise.

 _defined at line 163 of [anselme/state/State.lua](../anselme/state/State.lua):_ `active = function(self)`